Jesewe/cs2-triggerbot/README.md

 CS2 TriggerBot is an automated tool designed for Counter-Strike 2 that assists with precise aiming by automatically triggering a mouse click when an enemy is detected in the player's crosshairs.

 ## Features
-- **Automated Shooting:** Automatically triggers a mouse click when an enemy is detected.
+- **Automatic Trigger**: Fires your weapon when an enemy is detected under your crosshair.
-- **Process Attachment:** Attaches to the `cs2.exe` process and reads memory values to make real-time decisions.
+- **Configurable Trigger Key**: You can configure the trigger key through the `config.ini` file.
+By default, the side mouse button (MOUSE 5) is used.
-- **Customizable Trigger Key:** Allows users to define their own trigger key for activation.
+- **Offsets and Client Data**: Fetches the latest offsets and client data automatically from remote sources.
-- **Update Checker:** Automatically checks for the latest version and notifies the user if an update is available.
+- **Logging**: Detailed logs are saved in `%LOCALAPPDATA%\Requests\ItsJesewe\crashes\tb_logs.log`.
-- **Error Logging:** Logs errors and important events to a log file for debugging purposes.
+- **Update Checker**: Automatically checks for updates from the GitHub repository.

 ## Installation
 1. **Clone the Repository:**